- What is intensive care?

 Before you leave hospital make sure:

 - you have a written asthma action plan to take away with you

-- you get to see someone in the specialist respiratory team to review your treatment plan before you’re sent home
+- you see someone in the specialist respiratory team to review your treatment plan and explain anything you need to know

 - you understand any medicines you need to take and how to use them, and have collected them from the hospital pharmacy